 The next bit of civilization on your journey is the town of Jean, Nevada.
 Formerly the Gold Strike Casino, now Terrible's Hotel and Casino, the location plays host to two prospector statues flanking the entrance to the parking lot.
 Inside, you'll find several pretty cool movie cars on display ranging from the Fast and the Furious to Back to the Future.

 But that's not all!
 On July 6th, 2018, Terrible's opened the World's Largest Chevron on the other side of the highway, here in Jean.
-Although not the world's largest gas station, it still boasts 96 gas pumps, 50,000 square feet (including a 700 square foot beer cave), 72 soda heads in its fountain beverage area, and even three full sized airplanes!
+Although not the world's largest gas station, it still boasts 96 gas pumps, 50,000 square feet (including a 700 square foot beer cave), 72 soda heads in its fountain beverage area, a thirteen foot tall Bigfoot, and even three full sized airplanes!
 That's not including a vast number of urinals and bathroom stalls, including 25 floor to ceiling ones in the women's restroom!